The Magnus Archives takes the standard weekly horror anthology podcast format and gives it an exciting overhaul.

 I Am In Eskew

-If you want a podcast show with a continuous storyline that spreads across the entire series, similar to The Magnus Archives, then make sure to check out I Am In Eskew.
+If you want a podcast show with a continuous storyline that spreads across the entire series, similar to The Magnus Archives, then check out I Am In Eskew.

-This show follows a man who is trapped in the strange and paranormal city of Eskew, which he seemingly cannot find his way out of.
+This show follows a man trapped in the strange and paranormal city of Eskew, which he seemingly cannot find his way out of.

 The show takes the form of audio diary recordings as the man explores the various goings-on in the city and how his mental state is slowly deteriorating.